BICENTENNIAL TRIBUTE

 K: You are most welcome, Mr. Kinnaird - please, do loosen your boots - I shall pour - ale? porter? pie or oysters?

-DK: All of the above my dear Kitty - all of the above!
+DK: All of the above my dear Kitty - eke those delicious little fellows from out their shell-like cloisters

 B: Girl, let that stupid booby go and bring me a pint of gin